George Vernon (USA)

-In October 2016 some classes on European and International Company Law will be taught by Joel M. Hurwitz, an experienced attorney at law from Chicago, U.S..
-Mr. Joel will present an U.S. law overview, describe business entities and business finance in the U.S., public company disclosures and governance, creditors’ and shareholders’ rights, the treatment of non-U.S. companies, etc..
+In October 2016 some classes on European and International Company Law were be taught by Joel M. Hurwitz, an experienced attorney at law from Chicago, U.S..
+Mr. Joel presented an U.S. law overview, described business entities and business finance in the U.S., public company disclosures and governance, creditors’ and shareholders’ rights, the treatment of non-U.S. companies, etc..

 Joel M. Hurwitz is a problem solver with a broad-based practice focusing on the representation of corporations, high net worth individuals and financial institutions, pertaining, inter alia, to corporate formation and operating issues.
 Prior to specializing in business, trusts and real estate matters, Mr. Hurwitz was a commercial litigator.